-Body found in river in Sumner County
+Man charged in connection to disappearance of Wichita woman later found in Ninnescah River

-A body was found in the Ninnescah River in Sumner County around 1:30 p.m. today (June 7).
+A body was found in the Ninnescah River near 130th Avenue North and North West Road in Sumner County around 1:30 p.m. today (June 7).

 Sumner County Sheriff Darren Chambers said that they will not speculate on the cause of death and thinks the body has possibly been in the river for a few days.